pat-nel87/pat-nel87.github.io/content/about.md

 Clean code, effective automation, and thoughtful system architecture form the foundation of my work.
 I believe that great engineering isn’t just about making things work—it’s about making them work reliably, efficiently, and with minimal friction.
 I’m a firm advocate for clear documentation, because knowledge-sharing and maintainability are just as crucial as the code itself.

-What truly drives me is the elegance of simplicity—breaking down complex problems into clear, understandable, and repeatable solutions.
+What truly drives me is the elegance of simplicity, breaking down complex problems into clear, understandable, and repeatable solutions.
 Whether it’s debugging a stubborn issue, streamlining workflows, or designing robust cloud infrastructure, I approach every challenge with a strategic mindset, ensuring that solutions are not just functional but also sustainable and adaptable for the future.

-Ultimately, I see technology as a force multiplier—one that, when harnessed thoughtfully, empowers teams, optimizes efficiency, and paves the way for innovation at scale. 🚀
+Ultimately, I see technology as a force multiplier that, when harnessed thoughtfully, empowers teams, optimizes efficiency, and paves the way for innovation at scale. 🚀

 ## My Projects
-Throughout my career, I have led the charge in modernizing legacy systems—transitioning critical services from brittle, outdated setups to scalable, automated, and cloud-native architectures.
+Throughout my career, I have led the charge in modernizing legacy systems, transitioning critical services from brittle, outdated setups to scalable, automated, and cloud-native architectures.
 I specialize in revitalizing legacy codebases, leveraging my deep understanding of Linux internals and system architecture—a skillset shaped by my early experiences with Slackware and breathing new life into aging hardware.
 This foundation has made me particularly adept at navigating, troubleshooting, and optimizing older codebases, identifying bottlenecks, and gradually evolving them toward modern DevOps best practices.

 I’ve successfully executed large-scale migrations, including: